GEANT/edugain-openidfed/OpenID4RS-General-Architecture.md

 # General Architecture of Trust, Authentication and Authorization Infrastructure for Research and Education

 This document defines the general architecture for trust and authorization infrastructure, designed to facilitate access to protected resources, including services and personal data.
-This document is developed by the Research and Scholarship community, even if it is drawed on advancements in SAML2 and OAuth 2.0 technologies, it aims to be technology-agnostic.
+This document is developed by the Research and Education community, even if it is drawed on advancements in SAML2 and OAuth 2.0 technologies, it aims to be technology-agnostic.
 It focuses on the key components and principles necessary for managing digital identities and authorizing entities across various domains and organizations.

 This document provides detailed requirements and design considerations offering a systematic approach to understanding complex trust relationships and authorization patterns, crafting an infrastructure capable of supporting and scaling these relationships efficiently.